 Fall is one of the most optimum times of the year for disease to start appearing—especially when overwatering and shade from fall leaves combine.
 Disease can be caused by a number of things, but it’s usually caused by overwatering, changing temperatures and shade.

 Regardless of disease outbreaks, you’ll still want to water your lawn to prevent drought stress while the grass is actively growing.
 Even though your warm season lawn will begin to enter stages of dormancy, light watering will prevent dehydration.
-Warm season grass typically requires one inch of water per week including rainfall.
+Warm season grass typically requires 1-inch of water per week including rainfall.

 In comparison, cool season lawns require about 1–1.25 inches of water per week including rainfall.
 Watering both types of grasses in the early morning will decrease the risk of certain turfgrass disease.
 If you would like to learn more about irrigation for each grass type, visit our Lawn Irrigation Guide.